 -

-Training distance to failure in young racing Quarter Horses fed sodium zeolite A (1993, Nielsen et al.) – In a one-year study, young racing horses aged 6 months and older were fed feed containing 0.66–2% zeolite A. Supplemented horses showed higher plasma silicon values, and there was a significant positive correlation (R²≈0.54) between plasma silicon content and the training distance covered until the first injury event.
-This suggests that bioavailable silicon from zeolite can support bone strength, connective tissue health and prevent training injuries.
+Training distance to failure in young racing Quarter Horses fed sodium zeolite A (1993, Nielsen et al.) – In a one-year study, young racing horses received feed with 0.66–2% zeolite A from 6 months of age.
+Supplemented horses showed higher plasma silicon values, and there was a significant positive correlation (R²≈0.54) between plasma silicon content and the training distance covered until the first injury event.
+This suggests that bioavailable silicon from zeolite can support bone strength, connective tissue health, and prevent training injuries.

 Source: hrcak.srce.hr.
 DOI: 10.1016/S0737-0806(06)81526-1 -

-Supplemental silicon increases plasma and milk silicon concentrations in horses (2001, Lang et al.) – In a study on lactating Arabian mares, feeding clinoptilolite (as a silicon source) led to significantly increased silicon concentrations in the mares' plasma (after 30 days) and in their milk (after 45 days).
+Supplemental silicon increases plasma and milk silicon concentrations in horses (2001, Lang et al.) – In a study of lactating Arabian mares, feeding clinoptilolite (as a silicon source) led to significantly increased silicon concentrations in the plasma of the mares (after 30 days) and in their milk (after 45 days).
 The foals of the treated mares also showed higher plasma silicon levels.

-Thus, silicon supplementation via zeolite increased the bioavailability of silicon in mares and foals, which can be relevant for bone health (although this study showed only trends, but no significant changes in bone metabolism markers).
+Silicon supplementation via zeolite thus increased the bioavailability of silicon in mares and foals, which may be relevant for bone health (although only trends, but no significant changes in bone metabolism markers, were observed in this study).

 Source: DOI: 10.2527/2001.79102627x -

-Increased plasma silicon concentrations and altered bone resorption in yearling horses (2001, Lang et al.) – In this follow-up study on yearlings, feeding 2% zeolite A also increased plasma silicon levels and influenced markers of bone metabolism; in particular, a reduced bone resorption was observed.
-However – in contrast to breeding mares – the yearlings showed no significant increase in bone formation.
-Overall, the results indicate that zeolite A can favorably influence bone metabolism in young horses, although the effects are age- and physiology-dependent.
+Increased plasma silicon concentrations and altered bone resorption in yearling horses (2001, Lang et al.) – In this follow-up study on yearlings, feeding 2% zeolite A also increased plasma silicon levels and influenced markers of bone metabolism, particularly a reduced bone resorption was observed.
+However, in contrast to breeding mares, no significant increase in bone formation was observed in yearlings.
+Overall, the results indicate that zeolite A can favorably influence bone metabolism in young horses, although the effects are age and physiology-dependent.

 Source: pmc.ncbi.nlm.nih.gov.
 DOI: 10.1016/S0737-0806(01)70161-X -

 Mineral balance in horses fed two supplemental silicon sources (2008, O’Connor et al.) – This study compared the effect of zeolite A with an organic silicon source (containing orthosilicic acid) in horses.
-Horses receiving 200 g/day of zeolite A showed improved silicon retention and increased plasma Si levels compared to controls.
-The authors conclude that zeolite is an effective silicon source to support bone and joint health in horses.
+Horses receiving 200 g/day zeolite A showed improved silicon retention and increased plasma Si levels compared to controls.
+The authors conclude that zeolite is an effective silicon source for supporting bone and joint health in horses.

 Source: hrcak.srce.hr.
 DOI: 10.1111/j.1439-0396.2007.00724.x

-Explanation: Zeolite A is a synthetic zeolite; clinoptilolite, a natural zeolite, similarly releases bioavailable silicon in horse practice.
+Explanation: Zeolite A is a synthetic zeolite; in contrast, clinoptilolite is a natural zeolite, and in horse practice, it analogously releases bioavailable silicon.
 Both forms are used to promote bone health.
-The above studies emphasize that zeolite is neither absorbed by the horse nor acts as a nutrient, but rather releases bioactive silicon (orthosilicic acid) in the intestine, which can support bone mineralization.
-And that is a good, in fact, a super good thing.
+The above studies emphasize that zeolite is neither absorbed by the horse nor acts as a nutrient, but in the intestine, it releases bioactive silicon (orthosilicic acid), which can support bone mineralization.
+And that is a good, actually super good, thing.

-In addition to scientific research, practical experiences are particularly valuable.
+In addition to scientific research, practical experience is particularly valuable.
 Many veterinarians confirm that zeolite can be a sensible supplement in certain situations.
 An example from veterinary experience:

-❓ Does zeolite work for fecal water in horses?
+❓ Does zeolite work for loose stools in horses?

-Yes, zeolite can provide supportive effects for fecal water in horses.
-The natural mineral binds excess acids, toxins, and harmful substances in the intestine that result from fermentation imbalances.
-At the same time, it soothes irritated intestinal mucous membranes and stabilizes the intestinal environment.
-Zeolite is particularly helpful for fecal water caused by diet or stress, as well as being part of a holistic gut cleansing regimen.
+Yes, zeolite can be supportive for loose stools in horses.
+The natural mineral binds excess acids, toxins, and harmful substances in the intestine that arise from malfermentation.
+At the same time, it soothes the irritated intestinal lining and stabilizes the intestinal environment.
+Zeolite is particularly helpful for loose stools caused by feeding or stress, as well as as part of a holistic intestinal cleansing.

-Simply increase the dosage and allow the zeolite powder to boost the horse's self-regeneration.
+Simply increase the dosage and let the zeolite powder stimulate the horse's self-regeneration.

-❓Are there studies showing that zeolite works for diarrhea and fecal water?
+❓Are there studies showing that zeolite works for diarrhea and loose stools?

 Yes, there are.
-Studies on horses regarding zeolite's effectiveness in fecal water are still limited.
-The findings largely come from other animals (lambs, calves, pigs, and even chickens) from general veterinary investigations.
-However, they provide strong evidence that zeolite can also be effective in horses for binding toxins, protecting the intestinal lining, improving stool consistency, and stabilizing the gut flora.
-That's already something.
+Studies in horses regarding zeolite's effectiveness for loose stools are still limited.
+The findings largely come from other animals (lambs, calves, pigs, and chickens) from general veterinary investigations.
+However, they provide strong evidence that zeolite can also be effective in horses for binding toxins, protecting the intestinal lining, improving stool consistency, and stabilizing the intestinal flora.
+That's quite something.

-"Zeolite helps with toxic laminitis and removes the toxins from the body.
-A horse that has been prone to laminitis once tends to be prone to it again.
+"Zeolite helps with toxic laminitis and draws the poisoning out of the body.
+A horse that has once been prone to laminitis tends to recur.
 Zeolite can have a preventive effect with regular intake."

-All chronic and acute illnesses are due to weaknesses in the immune system.
+Chronic and acute illnesses are all attributed to weaknesses in the immune system.

-Laminitis is a thrombosis in the hoof, meaning thickened blood clogs various capillaries.
-This prevents nutrient exchange, and the vessels become inflamed and die. --> You can read more background information on laminitis here.
+Laminitis is a thrombosis in the hoof, meaning thickened blood clogs various capillary vessels.
+This prevents nutrient exchange, causing the vessels to become inflamed and die. --> You can read more background information on laminitis here.

-❓My hoof care specialist recommended your products.
-I am looking for a good "remedy" that helps my Icelandic gelding with summer eczema.
+❓My farrier recommended your products to me.
+I'm looking for a good "remedy" to help my Icelandic gelding with sweet itch.

-Many horse owners have reported good results against skin eczema with our product Horsekraft Zeolith Black Cumin.
-Supplementing with zeolite pellets helps against skin inflammation and supports the horse in fending off mosquitoes, flies, and other insects via the gut.
-If the affected areas are weeping, our skin powder can also help externally, and our wound ointment for itchy areas.
+Many horse owners have reported good results against skin eczema with our product Horsekraft Zeolite Black Cumin.
+Feeding the zeolite pellets helps combat skin inflammation and supports the horse in defending against mosquitoes, flies, and other insects via the gut.
+If the affected areas are weeping, our skin powder can help externally, and for scabrous areas, our wound ointment.

 The zeolite content of the pellets optimizes the feed and allows the organic black cumin to work even better.
-The horse emits an odor that is not detectable by the human nose, but biting midges, horseflies, and ticks can detect it.
+The horse emits the scent.
+It's not detectable by the human nose, but biting midges, horseflies, and ticks can smell it.
 And they don't like it.

 ❓Why does your black cumin-zeolite product work?

-Because zeolite binds harmful substances and prepares the environment for the active ingredients of real black cumin to work.
-Please use organic black cumin oil.
+If you use oil, please use organic black cumin oil.
 Conventional black cumin production relies on pesticides.
-Pesticides can readily trigger allergies in horses.
+Pesticides can easily trigger allergies in horses.
 And yes, our Horsekraft black cumin is organic quality.
-So: zeolite binds the harmful substances in the gut and allows the black cumin to work well.
+So: Zeolite binds toxins in the gut and allows the black cumin to work well.

-👉You can read many customer experiences here.
+👉Here you can read many customer experiences.
 A good collection of effects and application examples.

 ❓Which veterinarians and experts recommend zeolite?

-Many veterinarians and equine nutrition experts consider zeolite a valuable supplement in feeding.
-They emphasize its ability to bind toxins in the gut, thereby relieving the organism.
+Many veterinarians and equine nutrition experts consider zeolite a valuable addition to feeding.
+They particularly emphasize the mineral's ability to bind toxins in the gut, thereby relieving the organism.
 Zeolite has also been studied and used in various areas of veterinary medicine for years – for example, to support gut flora or with problems like loose stools.

-In practice, veterinarians report that horses with sensitive digestion, during coat change, or under increased stress can benefit from zeolite.
-Additionally, zeolite is valued by agricultural experts, where it has long been used to improve feed hygiene and stable management.
+In practice, veterinarians report that horses with sensitive digestion, during coat changes, or under increased stress can benefit from zeolite.
+Zeolite is also valued by agricultural experts, where it has long been used to improve feed hygiene and stable management.

-👉 Important note: Zeolite does not replace veterinary treatment but can be a valuable supplement in consultation with specialists.
+👉 Important note: Zeolite does not replace veterinary treatment, but it can be a valuable supplement in consultation with professionals.

-Zeolite in everyday life – Feeding and Dosage
+Zeolite in daily life – Feeding and Dosage

 ❓What particle size/fineness should zeolite powder have for horses?

-Together with zeolite experts, we have decided on a medium grain size of 24 microns (the abbreviation for micron is: µm) for use in horses.
-If the grain size were higher, then higher dosages would be necessary to achieve the same effect.
-The coarser the grain, the lower the adsorption capacity.
-The finer it is, the larger the active surface and the less zeolite needs to be supplemented.
-Digestion in horses is a rather sensitive endeavor, so 24 microns is quite perfect.
+Together with zeolite experts, we have chosen an average particle size of 24 microns (the abbreviation for micron is: µm) for use in horses.
+If the particle size were larger, higher dosages would be necessary to achieve the same effect.
+The coarser the granule, the lower the adsorption capacity.
+The finer it is, the larger the active surface and the less zeolite needs to be fed.
+Digestion in horses is a rather sensitive matter, so 24 microns is quite perfect.

-❓How do I properly dose zeolite for horses?
+❓How do I correctly dose zeolite for horses?

 We recommend using the horse's weight as a guideline.